VDA5050/VDA5050/VDA5050_EN.md

 If not, the vehicle shall stop because it is out of the allowed navigation space and report an error.
 The MC can decide if user interaction is required or if the vehicle can continue by canceling the current order and sending a new order to the vehicle with corridor information that allows the vehicle to move again.

 *Remark: Allowing the vehicle to deviate from the trajectory increases the possible footprint of the vehicle during driving.
-This circumstance shall be considered during initial operation, and if MC makes a traffic control decision based on the vehicle's footprint.
-MC shall also consider the possible deviation from the trajectory.*
+This circumstance shall be considered during initial operation, and if MC makes a traffic control decision based on the vehicle's footprint.*

-See also section [6.11.2 Traversal of nodes and entering/leaving edges](#6112-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions) for further information.
+See also Section [6.10.2 Traversal of nodes and entering/leaving edges](#6102-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions) for further information.

-## 6.7 Implementation of the order message
+## 6.6.6 Implementation of the order message

 Object structure | Unit | Data type | Description
 ---|---|---|---